-Ethics and academic integrity training is mandatory for all newly-admitted U of A graduate students who started their degree program on or after September 1, 2004.
+Academic integrity and ethics training is mandatory for all newly-admitted UAlberta graduate students who started their degree program on or after September 1, 2004.

 Each student is normally expected to complete the equivalent of at least eight (8) hours of structured academic activity to meet this requirement.

 Departments offer this ethics training requirement in one of two ways: